brefphp/symfony-messenger/README.md

 - Symfony is installed
 - Symfony Messenger is installed
 - Bref is installed and [configured to deploy Symfony](https://bref.sh/docs/frameworks/symfony.html)
+- a SQS queue has already been created

 First, install this package: